Winchester, Connecticut

 Winchester is a town in Litchfield County, Connecticut, United States.
 The population was 10,224 at the 2020 census.
 The city of Winsted is located in Winchester.
+The town is part of the Northwest Hills Planning Region.

 History

 Winchester was incorporated on May 21, 1771, and named after Winchester in England.

 Geography

 The town is in northeastern Litchfield County and is bordered to the south by the city of Torrington.
 It is 28 mi northwest of Hartford, the state capital, and 27 mi north of Waterbury.
 Winsted, with a population of 7,321 by far the largest community in Winchester, is in the eastern part of the town.

 According to the United States Census Bureau, the town has a total area of 87.6 km2, of which 84.2 km2 are land and 3.4 km2, or 3.87%, are water.
-Highland Lake, Crystal Lake, and Lake Winchester are three of the larger water bodies in the town.
+Highland Lake, Crystal Lake, and Winchester Lake are three of the larger water bodies in the town.
 The Still River, a tributary of the Farmington River, flows from south to north through the eastern side of the town.